 Variations & Ideas:

+• Pot pie!
 For this you'll want to use skinless boneless chicken cut into small pieces.
 Sauté these in butter or chicken fat until browned, then push the pieces to the side and sauté chopped onion until soft, add flour and cook to form a roux, then add chicken stock, chopped carrots, peas, and whatever other vegetables you like, stirring until thickened.
-Great spices to add include Luberon, Vadouvan, or Blue Grass.
-Top with drop biscuits or puff pastry, and bake until crisp and browned.